MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 - For each tenant, there can be up to 200 filters.
 - Each filter is limited to 3072 characters.
-- Devices must be enrolled in Intune.
+- For managed devices, the devices must be enrolled in Intune.
 Filters can't be evaluated on devices that aren't enrolled.
 This behavior includes:
   - A restriction on the **Available with or without enrollment** app assignment intent
   - Devices that are targeted with Endpoint Security configuration using Microsoft Defender for Endpoint integration, such as servers.
+- For managed apps, filters apply to app protection policies and app configuration policies.

 ## Prerequisites